 Segment 3: The river run (miles 2.5-5.4)

-When to hike the Paiva Walkways
+When is the best time to hike Paiva Walkways?

 Best months: May, September, and October